mgazdzik/plugin-ShortcodeTracker/README.md

 Basic features:

-* easily create shortcode from any page you track in Piwik (integration with UI),
+* easily create shortcode from any page you track in Piwik (integration with Actions report UI),
 * create shortcode for any custom URL you want,
 * perform redirects using your Piwik instance,
 * get usage statistics for shortcodes handled by your instance
     * get best performing URL's on websites you track,
-    * external URLs redirect statistics
+    * external URLs redirect statistics,
+* see which URLs are being shortened and visited most often - also for external URLs not tracked in your Piwik.

 Goodness coming:

 * for redirect performance improvement, store your shortcodes in storage like Memcache or Redis,
-* more advanced statistics,
 * attributing shortcode redirects with actual visits on your page,
-* enrich shortcode performance report with URLs they lead to, so it's possible to tell which URL's are shortened the most,
+* more advanced reports,

 Before using, please read content in [`Setup`](https://github.com/mgazdzik/plugin-ShortcodeTracker#setup) section as it contains steps required to make plugin work with your Piwik instance!